How to Avoid the Financial Mistake 78% of Working Americans Are Making

 Whether you make $100,000 or $10,000 a year doesn’t matter to God – what matters is how faithfully you are managing what you do have.

 If you and your spouse aren’t on the same page about money, I want to invite you to read my new book.
-My wife Ann and I wrote it together to encourage other couples with some of the difficult, and life changing, lessons we’ve learned throughout our 38 years of marriage.
+My wife Ann and I wrote it together to encourage other couples with some of the difficult, and life-changing, lessons we’ve learned throughout our 38 years of marriage.
 But please hear me – we aren’t perfect.
 In fact, we struggled for 21 of those years and God’s principles have so radically changed our marriage that we want to help others!
-You can get your copy of Money Problems, Marriage Solutions by making a donation of any amount to Crown Financial Ministries this month.
+You can get your copy of Money Problems, Marriage Solutions here.